 Sponsor a child in Bangladesh

 After years of political unrest, the people of Bangladesh rely on agriculture in a region where natural disasters frequently destroy huge swathes of farmland.
 Against this backdrop, SOS Children has worked in Bangladesh since 1973.
 We take care of children who have lost their parents and work to help families stay together.

-Sponsor a child with SOS Children to help orphaned and abandoned children in Bangladesh:
+Sponsor a child in Bangladesh with SOS Children and help orphaned and abandoned children:

 Slow progress and widespread poverty